J1Marcus/everbound/docs/COLLABORATION_MODELS.md

 ## Document Purpose

-This document defines the complete collaboration models for the Digital Memoir Platform, ensuring family collaboration supports the narrative quality and voice preservation requirements while respecting the distinct rules for Individual and Family Memoirs.
+This document defines the complete collaboration models for the Digital Memoir Platform, ensuring family collaboration supports the narrative quality and voice preservation requirements while respecting the distinct rules for Individual and Family everbound.

 ---